 Kibo crater campsite lies next to the summit serving as a resting point for climbers about getting to the summit of Mount Kilimanjaro especially hikers using Kilimanjaro’s Western breach route.
 This campsite is also suitable for climbers who choose to spend a night at the summit.

 Even though the extra effort is needed to pitch camp here due to the loose gravel and scree that claims much of this ground, it has a positive side to it.
-Kibo Crater camp gives you the opportunity to marvel at the beautiful view on top of Mount Kilimanjaro, courtesy of the vast and unreal plateau on top of Africa’s rooftop.
+Kibo’s Crater Camp gives you the opportunity to marvel at the beautiful view on top of Mount Kilimanjaro, courtesy of the vast and unreal plateau on top of Africa’s rooftop.

 Staying here though means you will be charged extra as it is steeper here, there are no tents available here and of course, this area lacks any water.

-Right at the top of Kibo standing at 5,875 meters, the highest peak on Mount Kilimanjaro lies Kibo crater campsite at an altitude of 5,730m which is quite close to the summit.
+Right at the top of Kibo standing at 5,875 meters, the highest peak on Mount Kilimanjaro lies the Crater Camp at an altitude of 5,730m which is quite close to the summit.

-This campsite got its name due to the nearness to the Kibo crater and most of the glaciers of Kilimanjaro.
+This campsite got its name due to the nearness to the Kibo Crater on the mountain and most of the glaciers of Kilimanjaro.